It’s almost time to resume student loan payments. Not doing so could cost you

-NEW YORK (AP) — After three years, the pandemic-era freeze on student loan payments will end in late August.
+NEW YORK (AP) — After three years, the pandemic-era freeze on student loan payments will end soon.
+Student loan interest will start accruing on September 1 and payments are starting in October.

 It might seem tempting to just keep not making payments, but the consequences can be severe, including a hit to your credit score and exclusion from future aid and benefits.